timescale/docs/mst/logging-integrations.md

       * In the `Port` field, type `514`.
       * Uncheck the `TLS` checkbox.
       * In the `Format` field, select `rfc5425`.
       * In the `Structured Data` field, type `<LOGGLY_TOKEN>@41058`, using the Loggly token you copied earlier.
-You can also add a keyword here, which you can use to more easily search for your logs in Loggly.
+You can also add a tag here, which you can use to more easily search for your logs in Loggly.
 For example, `8480330f5-aa09-46b0-b220-a0efa372b17b@41058 TAG="example-tag"`.

     Click `Create` to create the endpoint.
 When the endpoint has been created, it shows as an enabled service integration, with a green `active` indicator.
 1. In the Loggly dashboard, navigate to `Search` to see your incoming logs.
 From here,